School District of the City of Pontiac: History

+The village of Pontiac had a school as early as 1822.
+A union school was built in 1850, but for unknown reasons there was no graduating class until 1867.
+A dedicated high school was built in 1871 on the site of the later Pontiac Central High School.
+Central School (not to be confused with Central High School) replaced the Union School in 1893.
+A new high school was built in 1914 on the same site of the 1871 high school.

+The Chicago firm of Perkins, Fellows and Hamilton designed the 1914 high school for Pontiac.
+Another design of theirs was the Webster School, opened in 1921 at 640 West Huron Street.

-In the 1960s the student body increased and the school district used high salaries to recruit teachers as the automobile industry economy prospered.
+By 1960, Pontiac had two high schools--Central and Northern--and over 80,000 residents.
+The school district used high salaries to recruit teachers as the automobile industry economy prospered.

 A February 1970 court order from federal judge Damon J. Keith ordered racial integration effective fall 1970 to ameliorate de facto racial segregation.
 According to the court order, no more than 40% of each school was to be African-American.
 The busing was to affect 10,000 students.
 In August 1971 several school buses were bombed with dynamite, and ten men were indicted in charges related to the incidents; one of them was an ex-Ku Klux Klan Grand Dragon in the state.
 On October 25, 1971 the U.S. Supreme Court decided not to hear an opposition to the court order, keeping it in effect.

 The busing order contributed to area racial tensions.
 That, along with an increase in unemployment, a loss of political support for school taxation due to an increase of the average age of the residents, financially harmed the district.
 As of 1981 20% of the area's residents were 65 and older, and a total of 58% of the community residents were at least 46 years of age; residents voted down tax millage proposals on eight occasions during the years 1979 to 1981.
 There was a 23% unemployment rate as of 1981.
 From 1972 to circa 1982 the enrollment declined from 21,028 to 17,216.
 In 1981 extracurricular activities were sharply reduced, and several athletes left the district due to the loss of athletic programs; they attended public schools in other school districts and private schools.